 Are you hungry on your keto diet, but your next meal is hours away?
 A keto snack may be the answer.
 Snacks can buy you some time, allowing you to delay meals to fit your busy schedule.

 Snacking shouldn’t happen every day, though.
-In fact, ideally, you shouldn’t feel the need to snack at all.1 A major benefit of keto is that it often prevents hunger for hours after meals.2 If you regularly need to snack, try adding more fat and protein to your meals, with more calories from fat if needed.3
+In fact, ideally, you shouldn’t feel the need to snack at all.1 A major benefit of keto is that it often prevents hunger for hours after meals.2 If you regularly need to snack, try adding more protein to your meals, with more calories from fat if needed.3

 Easy keto whole foods

 The numbers below the snacks are the digestible carbohydrates, or net carbs.5 For example, 100 grams of avocado (3.5 ounces) contains 2 grams of net carbs.